cloudmine/CMHealthSDK-iOS/README.md

 This allows your app to sync across devices and sessions with minimal effort.

-### Care Provider Apps
+### Provider Context

+To help organizations access the patient-generated data, the `CMHealth` SDK allows for fetching an aggregated view of all patients and their activity/event data based on the `ACL` we created in the configuration section.

+#### Fetching All Patients

-To fetch a list of `OCKPatient` instances for use with the `OCKCareTeamDashboardViewController`, call the `fetchAllPatientsWithCompletion:` class method on `CMHCarePlanStore`.
+To fetch a list of `OCKPatient` instances for use within your application, call the `fetchAllPatientsWithCompletion:` class method on `CMHCarePlanStore`.

 ```Objective-C